Ariane 6: Criticism

-The Ariane 6 programme has faced substantial criticism for its cost per launch and lack of reusability.
-When the programme was approved by the European Space Agency (ESA) in 2012, the programme was intended to produce a modernised successor to the Ariane 5 with a focus on cost optimisation.
-However, over the course of its more than a decade-long development, the project experienced delays and cost overruns.
-Initially expected to be 50% cheaper than its predecessor, the Ariane 6 now has projected launch prices exceeding €100 million per mission — above the original estimates of €70 million for the A62 and €90 million for the A64.
-The cost per launch has limited the rocket's appeal to commercial clients outside of Europe.
+The Ariane 6 programme, approved by the ESA in 2012 as a lower-cost successor to Ariane 5, has faced criticism over its development costs, launch price, and lack of reusability.
+Development extended for more than a decade and was marked by delays and cost overruns.
+Projected launch prices now exceed €100 million per mission, compared with original estimates of €70 million for the A62 and €90 million for the A64.
+CNES has stated that the cost-reduction objective has been met, achieving an approximately 40% reduction in cost per kilogram to orbit compared to Ariane 5.
+Officials have noted that the vehicle's long-term viability in the commercial market will depend on its ability to remain price-competitive against SpaceX's Falcon 9.

 A major criticism of the Ariane 6 stems from its reliance on expendable technology at a time when competitors have demonstrated the economic advantages of reusability.
 For example, SpaceX iteratively developed its Falcon 9 rocket, nearly doubling its payload capacity and making it partially reusable, lowering the company's costs to launch.
 Some industry experts argued that the decision to forego reusability rendered the Ariane 6 "already obsolete" before it even entered service.

-European officials, however, have defended the Ariane 6, citing the strategic need for independent access to space.
-They point to geopolitical disruptions, such as losing access to Russian Soyuz-ST rockets, as evidence of the necessity for a self-reliant European capability.
-Officials have also justified the rocket’s lack of reusability by arguing that the relatively low number of planned launches would make such a feature economically unviable.
+European officials, however, have defended the Ariane 6, citing the strategic necessity for independent access to space.
+They point to geopolitical disruptions, most notably the loss of access to Russian Soyuz-ST rockets, as evidence that a self-reliant European capability is essential.
+Officials have also argued that developing a reusable system is unviable at current flight rates.

 To support the programme, ESA's member states have agreed to subsidise the Ariane 6 with up to €340 million annually from its 16th to its 42nd flight, expected to occur by 2031.
 In exchange, governments will receive an 11% discount on launches.